floriankulig/SortingVisualizer/src/sorts/README.md

 ## ENG

-This project will include visualizations of the four most well known algorithms:
+This project includes visualizations of the most well known algorithms:

 1. Mergesort
 2. Quicksort
 3. Bubblesort
-4. Heapsort

 ### Mergesort